SlimeVR/SlimeVR-Rust/README.md

 # Ferrous SlimeVR
-A rust implementation of [SlimeVR](https://github.com/SlimeVR)
+A Rust implementation of [SlimeVR](https://github.com/SlimeVR)

 ## Current Status
 The [skeletal model](skeletal_model/) is in the early stages of development.
-If you're really passionate about rust and want to make this a reality, feel free to reach out to me on the official SlimeVR discord for questions.
+If you're really passionate about Rust and want to make this a reality, feel free to reach out to me on the official SlimeVR discord for questions.

 ## Motivation